oschulz/julia-course/MachineLearning/README.md

 ## Advanced Tutorials

-* Variational inference and amortized inference in Julia
-* Reinforcement learning and metalearning in Flux
+* Data-driven proposals in Gen
 * Bayesian deep learning with Turing and Flux
-* Solving inverse problems with Gen
 * Differential programming with Zygote